Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Optimization.md

 }
 ```

+The built-in passes run in this order, each one feeding the next: `prune-empty-functions`,
+`simplify-execute-chains`, `hoist-conditions-into-selectors`, `reorder-selector-arguments`, `dedupe-functions`,
+`prune-unreferenced-generated-functions`, `warn-unreachable-code`.

 ## `prune-empty-functions`

 Removes user functions that contain no command, then removes the calls made to them.
 Comment-only functions count as